nttcom/SkyWay-DrivingVehicle/DrivingVehicle_Server/README.md

  1. Access index.html in the dist folder using a Web browser (Chrome is recommended)
  1. Select the mode for the device you want to access<sup>*1</sup>
   - ALL: nomal mode(landscape, 16:9 is recommended)
-  - ALL (mute): mute ver of nomal mode
   - Android: mode for Android(portrait、tested on Android Chrome 43)
   - Race: simple portrait mode (w/o photo function etc.)
  1. How to Control
-  - u (Android: swiping up on the robot's view): look upward
+  - q (Android: swiping up on the robot's view): look upward
-  - n (Android: swiping down): look downward
+  - a (Android: swiping down): look downward
+  - u (except for Android): speed up
+  - n (except for Android): slow down
   - up(↑): drive forward
   - down(↓): drive backward
   - left(←): rotate left
   - right(→): rotate right

+  please check other key bindings in /dev/js/views/Inputs/Keyboard.ts

 > *1. If the iOS device is not listed, please check below
 >   - DrivingVehicle application